 Perhaps the project sponsor is wrong.
 A sponsor chosen by seniority instead of passion or knowledge of the project goals is often an issue.
 A sponsor must be committed to resolving the problem or opportunity the project is trying to address.

-Or there's just a lack of important skills and expertise on the project.
-Organizations that are moving into new areas of business encounter this problem often.
-Or organizations that are growing quickly and hiring new less experienced employees.
+There's also might be a lack of important skills and expertise on the project.
+Organizations that are moving into new areas of business or organizations that are growing quickly and hiring new less experienced employees encounter this problem often.

 Now, a project manager might not have control over hiring or even the choice of project members or sponsors.
 But if they see these issues with people on a project, it's still their responsibility to communicate to the stakeholders about the problems that might result from these choices.